surajsinghshekhawat/ChaChing/README.md

 - Create a more secure and inbuilt KYC service which will store and will also be capable of creating a consortium of similar services so that users dont have to do KYC over and over again while opting for another service.
 The eKYC API will be provided to other companies as a subscription based service.

-- Make a crosschain Payment gateway for web3 marketplaces, hence converting MicroPay from just a Micro-lending platform to a web3 Payments Bank.
+- Make a crosschain Payment gateway for web3 marketplaces, hence converting ChaChing from just a Micro-lending platform to a web3 Payments Bank.